 The au pair needs your duly filled in host family questionnaire (PDF) in order to apply for their residence title.
 Since the questionnaire, according to the central placement service in Bonn, is relevant for approval of the application, you need to dedicate a little more time for filling in the blanks.
 It is important that you read the information for German host families (PDF), information for au pairs with a German host family (PDF) as well as information on work permits for au pairs in Germany.

 Note: The residence permit will first be issued for 3 months and must be extended afterwards.

 As of 1 September 2011, au pairs in Germany need to apply for an electronic residence title, the so-called "eAufenthaltstitel", at the Immigration Office in their host country.
 For this purpose, a biometric passport photograph is required.
 Costs vary depending on the duration of residence the au pair applies for.
 The process of issuing a residence permit, which is valid for up to one year, costs 100 euros.
 According to present experiences, it may take 3 to 4 weeks until the residence permit is handed out.
 Therefore, we recommend that you contact your local Immigration Office in time to find out more.

 Au pairs who enter Germany on a visa may only carry out the job for which the visa was issued.
-According to the Ausländerbehörde of Berlin, a secondary employment (part-time job) is not allowed.
+A secondary employment (part-time job) is not allowed.